bhravip/Power-BI-Coffee-Sales-Insights-2023/README.md

 # Coffee Sales Insights 2023 - Power BI Project
-This project visualizes coffee sales using a Power BI report, focusing on key metrics like sales trends, peak hours, and product performance.
-The dataset is a publicly available sample from Kaggle.
+My primary goal behind creating this small project is to practice designing insightful visualizations (heatmaps, matrix, treemaps, bar charts, etc.) and drawing actionable conclusions based on the data.
+I used a public dataset from Kaggle, pertaining to coffee sales from January to June of 2023.
+While the data is fictitious, it focuses on key metrics, trends, and patterns in sales performance.
+Through this project, I learned how to design an interactive report while also utilizing DAX to create custom metrics.

-## Key Features
+## Skills demonstrated
-- Interactive report with visuals like heatmaps and bar charts.
-- Insights into top-performing products and busiest sales times.
-- Skills demonstrated: Power BI, DAX, data modeling, and visualization.
+- Power BI, DAX, data modeling, and visualization.

 ## Files Included
 - `Coffee_Sales_Analysis.pbix`: Power BI project file.